jetavator/wysdom/docs/source/user_docs.rst

 =================

-To build custom user object definitions in a declarative style, you do so by creating subclasses of `wysdom.UserObject`.
+To build custom user object definitions in a declarative style, you do so by creating subclasses of :class:`wysdom.UserObject`.
 Instances of your subclass will behave as a `MutableMapping`, so any code that works on the underlying dict that you use to populate it should also work on the object instance.

-.. autoclass:: wysdom.UserObject
-   :members:
-   :inherited-members:

 There are two ways to add properties to a UserObject.
-The first is to add named properties, by using the `wysdom.UserProperty` data descriptor::
+The first is to add named properties, by using the :class:`wysdom.UserProperty` data descriptor::

     class Person(UserObject):